If you’re former or current military this flag refers to your company, squadron, or unit guidon.

 Being the guidon bearer almost always goes to an enlisted man (or woman) who is a bit of an athlete, and also a good soldier.
 You have to be athletic because in a company run, guess who’s out front.
 That person can’t afford to fall out of the run.
 Also, if the guidon bearer had a streak of majorette, flag twirler, or cheer leader in them, they could put on a show with the guidon which can be really cool to watch.

 In my basic training company, we had two Guidon Bearers.
 One was a guy from Kansas State University.
 He’d been on a backup on the Olympic Team and looked like a runner.
-The other was a girl from the Navajo Nation in Arizona.
-About the only thing it looked like she’d ever run for was an ice cream truck.
+The other was a girl from the Navajo Nation in Arizona, and she didn’t look at all like a runner.
 But in her case, looks were deceiving.
-She was a superb athlete and could break the four minute mile with ease.
+She was a superb athlete and could push the four minute mile with ease.

 One of the fun things to do with the guidon was during a company run is to break formation, run up to the guidon bearer and take the guidon from him or her, then run it around the formation a time or two.
 You give it back to the bearer and soon someone else breaks ranks and repeats what you just did.